top of page

 Baby and Toddler Group

-The Group resumes on Wednesday 20 August and meets in the Main Hall every Wednesday during term time from 9.30-11.30am.
+The Group meets in the Main Hall every Wednesday during term time from 9.30-11.30am.
 All parents and carers with children under 5 are welcome.
 The cost is £3.00 per family.
 For further information on the group, please contact Anne Sutherland tel 238238.

 bottom of page